Employment at Mercy

 Our employment opportunities are posted on our website for all to access.
 Each listing provides a brief description of job responsibilities, minimum requirements, associated department, position type and any other information.

 Information for Potential Employees

-Mercy College is an Affirmative Action/Equal Opportunity Employer/M/F/Veteran/Disability
+Mercy University is an Affirmative Action/Equal Opportunity Employer/M/F/Veteran/Disability

 Applicants and employees of most private employers, state and local governments, educational institutions, employment agencies and labor organizations are protected under Federal law from discrimination.
 Find out more, here.